allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 contain merged postings lists so that they don’t have to be computed at query time.
 Range queries on numeric and date fields are now optimized by default in Elasticsearch by creating [additional structures in the index](https://lucene.apache.org/core/2_9_4/api/core/org/apache/lucene/search/NumericRangeQuery.html#precisionStepDesc) as well, though with a particularly nasty data set, you might still be able to trigger some issues.
 Note that these solutions are space-time tradeoffs
-(speeding up searches at the cost of larger index), and as with any tradeoff, there is always potential for shooting yourself in the foot.
-Also, new versions bring with them new optimizations, so [behavior may well change between ES versions](https://www.elastic.co/blog/apache-lucene-numeric-filters).
+(speeding up searches at the cost of larger index), and as with any tradeoff, there is always some risk of shooting yourself in the foot.
+Also, new versions introduce new optimizations, so [behavior may well change between ES versions](https://www.elastic.co/blog/apache-lucene-numeric-filters).
 Interestingly, some preconceptions related to performance are very persistent (not only in the full-text search field), and you may run into people recommending optimizations which made sense ten years ago, but may be counterproductive now.
 For example, [range searches have been efficient for ten years](https://discuss.elastic.co/t/efficient-date-range-handling/3465), and apart from extreme cases, you should